zdist/frow/README.md

 4. Navigate to the directory where you cloned/downloaded the repository.
 5. Open ```src/main/com/frow```
 6. Run ```Frow.java```

+## The Case
+FROW, a fashion company founded in 2017, has more than 100 designers and 200 vendors.
+- Develop an e-commerce application accessible to vendors and designers across various devices.
+- Implement features to display upcoming and ongoing events.
+- Generate a Finance Projection chart to demonstrate Frow's growth by 30% within 2 years.
+- Enable vendors to access specific designers and seasonal lines, with the option to purchase entire lines within the app.
+- Provide users with the capability to publish designer fashion lines, browse, and make purchases.
+Optionally, include a feature to view Fashion Shows live.
+- Compile technical and functional materials to effectively address Board of Directors' concerns and support recommendations.

+## The Goal
+The company with the best solution will be selected and contracted to provide FROW’s new digital fashion show application.
+<i>HINT: There were only two teams and we tied.
+They won best Business Strategy and we won best Technical Implementation.</i>

 ## Tools We Used:
 <i>and tried to use</i>